Texas Vampires: Media coverage

 Due to the ethical concerns and the speed at which the sampling took place – the team flew in, collected the blood samples, and then flew out again within days of arriving – the local people and the media began referring to the researchers as the Texas Vampires.
 The story became the topic of an extensive radio broadcast by the Canadian Broadcasting Corporation.
 A Baylor official responded that "There can also be different interpretations of what is being said both by the research team and other family members.
 In many cases the concerns arise due to communications falling short during the entire process."
 She added that although "current regulations do not demand the release of information...we are planning on providing all of the genetic information that we have".
-The team published an article in Circulation announcing the localization of the gene believed to be involved in ARVD.
-Members of the group later published another paper relating a different gene to the condition.
+The team published an article in Circulation announcing the identification of a locus believed to be involved in ARVD.
+Members of the group later published another paper relating a different locus to the condition.